Kelach/COE-352-Advanced-Scientific-Computation/Project 1/README.md

 K = | 0 0 |
     --   --
 ```
 If we wish to solve the system `f = Ku`.
-However we see that our K matrix has a rank of one (there is only one linearly independent column/row) but requires a rank of 2.
+However, we see that our K matrix has a rank of one (there is only one linearly independent column/row) but requires a rank of 2.
 Therefore our stiffness matrix, in this example, is not full rank, and `K^-1` cannot be computed nor the spring-mass system be solved.
 This aligns with our physical expectations too.
 A free-free spring-mass system implies that the masses connected to the springs are traversing through space freely.
 Thus, the system will always be unsolvable when the number of springs is less than the number of masses, and the program will return an error.

 ## Dependencies
 This code relies on the following external libraries: